UofA522/Project1/README.md

 2. EMAUt : value of EMA of up periods in a moment of time t
 3. EMADt : value of EMA of down periods in a moment of time t

 The RSI indicator is studied in order to identify the oversold or overbought conditions of a stock.
+A period of 14 has been used in this project to calculate the RSI.

 ### 4. Fast/Slow Exponential Moving Average (EMA):